 Welcome to Monrovia Unified School District's Special Education Department!
 Please review upcoming Parent Engagement Meetings and various resources for our parents and community.
 If there are specific questions that you may have that are not addressed by these web pages, please do not hesitate to contact the Special Education Staff.

-Our Special Education staff is committed to locating, identifying, evaluating and serving all students with disabilities from ages 3 through age 22 in need of special education and related services.
+Our staff is committed to locating, identifying, evaluating and serving all students with special needs from ages 3 through age 22 in need of special education and related services.